Meet the CAFF Team

 Paul provides overall organizational leadership at CAFF, including staff management, programmatic strategy, and administrative and financial oversight.
-He was previously the Organizing Director & Policy Advocate for Pesticide Action Network North America (PANNA) and a founder of the California Farmer Justice Collaborative, as well as the California Food & Farming Network.
-Paul has also engaged in state policymaking on the behalf of agricultural frontline communities for over a decade.
+He previously worked at Pesticide Action Network North America, is a founder of the California Farmer Justice Collaborative, a founder of the California Food & Farming Network, and has engaged in policymaking and community organizing with agricultural communities for over fifteen years.
+He is originally from Southern Arizona (Tohono O'odham territory) and rooted in botany and agriculture in Southwestern deserts.
+Paul studied Environmental Policy Analysis and Planning at University of California - Davis and is a graduate of the Green Corps field school for environmental organizing.

 Program Director, Farm to Market

-Ben provides direction and support for the Farm to Market Team to develop and deliver programs to increase local market access for small- to mid-scale California family farmers and help ensure that the food that they produce is available to local communities, including schools and hospitals.
-Ben brings ten years of experience in sustainable purchasing and believes that supporting farmers and farmworkers is key to a just and resilient food system.
-In his spare time, Ben enjoys exploring the outdoors, traveling, improv comedy and cooking.
+Ben supports the Farm to Market Team to develop and deliver programs that help small-scale California family farmers reach new markets and bring the food they grow to local communities.
+Ben brings more than ten years of experience in value-based supply chain coordination and believes that supporting farmers and farmworkers is key to a just and resilient food system.
+In his spare time, Ben enjoys exploring the outdoors, traveling and anything involving plants and food.

 Dave directs all of CAFF’s policy work as well as the food safety and water stewardship outreach.
 Dave is an agricultural economist who conducted research on such topics as contract agriculture in Mexico, fair trade coffee in Oaxaca, regional competitiveness of the produce industry, living wages in Los Angeles, and farm labor in California.